-The 1980s blockbuster film, Wargames, taught us that no one wins a nuclear war.
-The lesson never translated to the world of litigation where far too many lawyers still believe that every battle requires they "go nuclear."
+In the 1980s blockbuster film, Wargames, we learned that no one "wins" a nuclear war.
+The lesson never translated to the world of litigation where far too many lawyers still believe that to convey toughness, every conflict needs to "go nuclear."
 But smart tacticians know there is more to winning than simply the opposition's losing.

 Our vision for successful litigation is different.
 We believe in the end-game strategy, one that evaluates costs and benefits, where winning is determined by our success, not just mutually assured destruction.

 You can't get to your end-game without a few skirmishes.

 We fight in the courts.
 We fight in arbitration.
 We fight before the administrative agencies.
 Sometimes a lawsuit has to go to trial in order to get resolved.
 We do that too.

 The firm is pleased to report that in a hard fought matter spanning eight years, after a trial, and after four years on appeal, the California Court of Appeal ruled in favor of Tong Robbins’ clients, holding, in plain language, “We agree with plaintiffs.”